 Convictions of the following crimes against children can never be sealed in Nevada:

-- Kidnapping (unless the defendant is the child’s parent or guardian)
+- Kidnapping (unless you are the child’s parent or guardian)

-- False imprisonment (unless the defendant is the child’s parent or guardian)
+- False imprisonment (unless you are the child’s parent or guardian)

-- Involuntary servitude (unless the defendant is the child’s parent or guardian)
+- Involuntary servitude (unless you are the child’s parent or guardian)

 - Sex trafficking